KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/modelviewcontroller/README.md

 ![Test](../../../../../../../doc/patterns/images/model_view_controller_cx.png)

 The controller acts as an _[Observer](../observer/README.md)_ of the model and the view to update both accordingly.
-If for example a team has less than 2 members a read mark will be displayed (invalid team), as long as there are less than 4 members you will see a yellow mark to indicate a small team.
+If for example a team has less than 2 members a red mark will be displayed (invalid team), as long as there are less than 4 members you will see a yellow mark to indicate a small team.

 ## Try it out!